Blog

 Quality and Star Ratings

 CMS will soon release the Medicare Advantage Star Ratings, which measure the quality of MA plans based on a range of quality and performance metrics.
 The Star Rating system provides beneficiaries with crucial information to compare plans and select the coverage option that best meets their needs.
 High-performing plans receive bonuses—which provides incentives for plans to continue to improve quality of care for beneficiaries and patient outcomes.
 Last year, MA plans received $11.8 billion in bonus payments, and 74 percent of MA beneficiaries were enrolled in plans that achieved a rating of four or more stars.
-Details are available here.
+For more information, read the issue brief.

 On the regulatory front, CMS recently adopted significant changes to Star Ratings that continue to have far-reaching impacts on MA plans’ quality performance, which, in turn, will continue to shape and inform their quality improvement strategies.
 Among the notable regulatory changes CMS has adopted is the new Health Equity Index, which rewards MA plans that provide high quality care to beneficiaries with social risk factors, including low-income beneficiaries and those dually eligible for Medicare and Medicaid.
 Though this policy change takes effect in 2027, MA plans can take steps now to prepare and enhance their capabilities to improve quality of care for beneficiaries with social risk factors, including using targeted care coordination programs.